 Bhutan Ain’t Cheap

 Bhutan is not a cheap country to visit.
-The government REQUIRES all tourists to get a visa, they must have a tour guide and also requires a $300 per day fee for all tourists.
+The government REQUIRES all tourists to get a visa, use an approved tour guide and pay a $250 per day tourist tax.
 Bhutan is one of the few countries in the world which actually requires a guide (the other is North Korea.)
-Although that sounds expensive, the $300 a day fees actually include the cost of your driver, hotels and home-stays, 3 meals a day, your guide, entry fees into all museums, temples and sites, the government tax fees, and your vehicle for the trip.
-The government uses the “tourist tax fees” for providing the Bhutanese citizens with free medical care and free education.
+Although that sounds expensive, the $250 a day fee actually includes the cost of your driver, hotels and home-stays, 3 meals a day, your guide, entry fees into all museums, temples and sites, the government tax fees, and your vehicle for the trip.
+The government uses these “tourist tax fees” for providing the Bhutanese citizens with free medical care and free education.
 Now that is responsible tourism in its purest form!

 When I Win the Lottery…

 Traveling abroad was always one of those dream goals.
 When I won the lottery, some long-lost rich relative would leave me a fortune, or I would find a rare collectable worth millions.
 Eventually, I had a passport, but actually using it was intimidating.
 Much easier to tell myself I couldn’t afford it.
 I didn’t know anyone who would go with me.
 I couldn’t take the time off work etc. So many reasons to just look at the pictures other people posted and keep telling myself “eventually.”
 I would just follow my friend Krystal’s adventures.
 She was my vicarious window into the world from my comfortable little place in it.